predkambrij/eyeMon/README.md

 Start Android Studio and open the project
 - ```ssh -Y developer@127.0.2.5 -p 1122```
-    - ```~/android-studio/bin/studio.sh``` # note you can install and start it inside the screen or tmux command
+    - ```~/android-studio/bin/studio.sh``` note: you can install and start it inside the screen or tmux command
-    - # it will be the first run.
+    -  it will be the first run.
 There shouldn't be anything additional to download (Android SDK)
-    - # open an existing Android Studio project (select /eyeMon)
+    -  open an existing Android Studio project (select /eyeMon)
-    - # all changes will be visible in the project on your host computer ($(pwd)/eyeMon)
+    -  all changes will be visible in the project on your host computer ($(pwd)/eyeMon)
-        - # you can build the apk from menu: build -> build APK and install and run the same way as above
+        -  you can build the apk from menu: build -> build APK and install and run the same way as above
         - note, currently you need to run "cd /eyeMon/; make ndkb" that changes of c++ files will take effect

-##Credits:
+## Credits:
 - This application is using [eyeLike](https://github.com/trishume/eyeLike/) for finding eye centers